markmead/custom-cursor/README.md

 Pass in `false` if you don't want the default browser cursor to appear.

+This will handle most but not all cases, such as when you hover over a link.
+If you want to completely remove the cursor then I'd recommend doing so with CSS.

 ## Contributing

 This is always welcomed so please do get involved!